Understanding Zero Values in Go

 // This works correctly

-In this example, we use the make function to create a new map and assign it to the variable m.
-Now we can safely use the m map without causing any runtime errors.
+In this example, we use the make function to create a new map and assign it to the variable myMap.
+Now we can safely use the myMap map without causing any runtime errors.

-Similarly, an uninitialized slice will have a nil value.
+Similarly, an uninitialized slice will have a nil value, until a value is appended to it.

 // Uninitialized slice